Rama I: Military leader

-After the campaign to subdue the lord of Fang in 1769, Thongduang was raised to Phraya Yommarat (equivalent Marquis). and in the next year became Chao Phraya Chakri (equivalent Duke) – the Samuhanayok (chief minister for the northern provinces).
-Duke Chakri commanded the Siamese troops in the wars against Burma and went on to subjugate Cambodia.
+After the campaign to subdue the lord of Fang in 1769, Thongduang was raised to Phraya Yommarat. and in the next year became Chao Phraya Chakri – the Samuhanayok (chief minister for the northern provinces).
+Chakri commanded the Siamese troops in the wars against Burma and went on to subjugate Cambodia.
 His brother Bunma (who by that time held the title of Phraya Anuchit Raja), accompanied him in various campaigns.
 Chakri and his brother were sent to the north to Lan Na in 1774 to free the kingdom from Burmese rule with the help of Phraya Kawila, a prince from Lampang.
-In 1776, he conquered Khmer Pa Dong (around modern Surin).
+In 1776, he conquered Khmer Pa Dong.
 He was assigned the task of conquering Lao kingdoms in 1778 and all the three kingdoms (Vientiane, Luang Prabang, Champasak) fell to the Siamese in the same year.
-He was eventually raised to Somdet Chaophraya Maha Kasatsuek, the first vassal to ever hold this rank.
+He was eventually raised to Somdet Chao Phraya Maha Kasat Suek (lit.
+'Great King of War'), the first vassal to ever hold this rank.